nslogx/flutter_easyloading/README.md

   });
   ```

-because `EasyLoading` is a singleton, so you can custom loading style any where like this:
+Because of `EasyLoading` is a singleton, so you can custom loading style any where like this:

 ```dart
 EasyLoading.instance